chrede88/L1nkr/README.md

 ## Installation

-1) Make sure you have Hugo and Go isntalled on your local machine.
+1) Make sure you have Hugo and Go installed on your local machine.
 Read the instructions [here](https://gohugo.io/installation/).
 2) Follow this link to the theme [template](https://github.com/Chrede88/L1nkrTemplate).
 3) Follow the installation instructions in the template repo.
 They are listed below for reference.